 Training Needs, Task Analysis, and Adult Learning Delivery

 Key Takeaways

-• Training requirements should be developed from job tasks, exposures, equipment, procedures, and site-specific conditions.
+• Training requirements are built from job tasks, exposures, equipment, procedures, incident trends, and site-specific conditions, not a generic calendar.

-• Adult learners need relevant examples, participation, practice, feedback, and respect for prior experience.
+• Adult learners need relevant examples, active participation, practice, feedback, and respect for prior experience.

-• Delivery methods and materials should fit the learning objective, workforce, language needs, and hazard severity.
+• Delivery methods and materials must fit the learning objective, the workforce, language needs, and hazard severity.

-• Training effectiveness is measured by demonstrated competency and field performance, not attendance alone.
+• Training effectiveness is measured by demonstrated competency and field performance, not attendance alone, and training never replaces engineering or elimination controls.

+Training Needs, Task Analysis, and Adult Learning Delivery